aruknight07/bezos-academy-crud-app/README.md

 - Start the Vite development server for the frontend
 - Start the Express server with SQLite for backend operations

+After the command has been executed, open the `http://localhost:5173/` address in a browser in order to interact with the application.

 ## 🛠️ Technologies Used
 - Language | JavaScript / TypeScript
 - Frontend | React, Vite